It was pretty hard not to fall in love with Luca this summer, now you can fall in love with him all over again this fall.

 Brood X may have emerged over the summer, but nothing is as creepy as a whole crew dressing up as them for Halloween.

 Did you see those SpaceX Uniforms?
-Because everyone wants to be an astronaut in 2021.

-Raya was definitely the most popular princess of 2021.
+Raya is definitely the newest popular princess.

 Pick a decade, any decade!
 Wanda has seen them all.